r2e2-project/r2e2/README.md

 ### Storage

-You must (in advance) create a R2T2 dump of a scene, and copy that dump to an s3 bucket.
+You must (in advance) create a R2E2 dump of a scene, and copy that dump to an S3 bucket.

 You can copy folders to buckets using `aws s3 cp --recursive <path-to-folder>
 s3://<s3-bucket-name>`

 ### Runnning

-Distributed R2T2 has two programs, a master and a worker.
+Distributed R2E2 has two programs, a master and a worker.
 The master can be invoked as

 ```
-r2t2-lambda-master --scene-path <path-to-pdrt-scene-dump> \
+r2e2-lambda-master --scene-path <path-to-pbrt-scene-dump> \
                    --ip <public-ip-of-machine> \
                    --port <port> \
                    --lambdas <number-of-workers> \